zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

     ```
     Ensure that you validate PKTDATA access for appl.

+    * **`RLIST PTKTDATA <applid> SSIGNON ALL`**
+Validates all applid for PTKDATA class

+    * **`RLIST PTKTDATA IRRPTAUTH.<applid>.* ALL`**
+Validates all applid permissions for PTKDATA class

     </details>

 :::

-The following steps outline the procedure for enabling PassTicket Support for your ESM.
+Follow these steps to enable PassTicket Support specific to your ESM.
 Consult with your security administrator to perform the following procedures.

 #### Enable PassTickets with ACF2
 <details>